mqtt2go/mqtt2go.github.io/mqtt2go-management.md

 ## MQTT Reports
 <p align="justify">
-The MQTT reports for the user management are based on the commands template from 2.1.3, where the MQTT report_type corresponds to the commands from: MQTT Commands, with the JSON body containing the operation results:
+The MQTT reports for the user management are based on the commands template from <a href="./mqtt2go-commands#mqtt_reports">MQTT Reports</a>, where the MQTT report_type corresponds to the commands from: MQTT Commands, with the JSON body containing the operation results:
 </p>

 ```json